johnhanks1/jekyll_example/README.md

 * You have a Jenkins server setup.
   * If you don't have a Jenkins server running follow these [instructions](https://d1.awsstatic.com/Projects/P5505030/aws-project_Jenkins-build-server.pdf).

-Replace vaules in walk through with customer values
+Replace values in walk through with customer values
-# * #{region} -> region you would like to create resources in
+* #{region} -> region you would like to create resources in
 * #{account-id} -> your account id
 * #{project-name} -> AWSCodeBuildProject name such as CodeBuildJekyllExample